d-low/d-low.com_v3/README.md

   - [x] Use Link to avoid page reloads
   - [x] Scroll to top of page before navigating to new page.
   - [ ] Use mobile page transitions (à la Clip Artist App)?
-  - [ ] Can we reduced re-rendered components when navigating from home page?
+  - [ ] Can we reduce the number of re-rendered components when navigating from home page?

 - [x] Rename Redux actions and reducers
 - [ ] Add down arrow at bottom of hero image on home page